leo-project/leofs/docs/admin/settings/leo_manager.md

 The current version, v1.3 of LeoManager depends on <a href="http://erlang.org/doc/man/mnesia.html" target="_blank">Erlang Mnesia, A distributed telecommunications DBMS</a> to manage configurations of a LeoFS system and information of all nodes.
 LeoManager nodes must keep running to replicate the data for preventing data loss.
 You need to configure both LeoManager master and the slave.

 ### Other Configurations

 If you want to customize settings like where to place leo_manager.conf, what user starting a leo_manager process and so on, Please refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.

 ## Configuration

-There are some condfiguration differences between LeoManager master and LeoManager slave.
+There are some configuration differences between LeoManager master and LeoManager slave.
 LeoManager master only has `the consistency level` and `the multi datacenter replication`.

-The default setting is to launch a LeoFS system on one node, whose setting cannot replicate data because the total number of replica is one, and data loss could be happened with high probability.
+The default setting is to launch a LeoFS system on one node, whose setting cannot replicate data because the total number of the replica is one, and data loss could happen with high probability.
 You need to modify the configuration suitably before launching the LeoFS system on your production or other environments.

 ### LeoManager Configurations